sigipeschke/Popular-Books-Library-App/README.md

 ## Features

-The feature page presents books in a visually appealing way, similar to Netflix, with carousels of different curated categories such as Top Picks, Highly Rated, Award Winners, and various Genres.
+The feature page presents books in a visually appealing way, with carousels of different curated categories such as Top Picks, Highly Rated, Award Winners, and various Genres.

 A search page that allows users to filter the books based on Title, Author, Genre, or Rating.